What will I study?

 How will I be taught and assessed?

-You will be taught through a mix of lectures, seminars and workshops to enable you to grow your knowledge of project management frameworks and skills.
-In addition, you will be expected to engage in independent study involving directed and self-directed learning.
+You will be taught through a mix of lectures, seminars and workshops, totalling around 12 hours per week, to enable you to grow your knowledge of project management frameworks and skills.
+In addition, you will be expected to engage in independent study involving directed and self-directed learning, around 28 hours per week.

 Technology Enhanced Learning (TEL) is embedded throughout the course with tools such as the ‘Blackboard’ eLearning Portal and electronic reading lists that will guide your preparation for seminars and independent research.